talhafortress/spring-boot-web-services/README.md

  2. JWT (0.6.0)
  3. Mysql
  4. Java 1.8
+ 5. Swagger2
+ 6. Xampp
+ 7. Maven

-# What Can you do?
+# What Can You Do?

 - Add product
 - Add role
 - Add new user etc.
+- Show params with Swagger2

+# Look up swagger pictures on repository folder

 # Talha Tosya